-It speaks volumes about the lasting impact a hot rod show car built 50 years ago has when a replica model car of that rod sells today for anywhere from $285 to sometimes over $500!
-Of course, that would never happen unless it was a rod that was so singularly unique and different in its dramatic appearance and advanced mechanical elements that it was featured in leading magazines and won Sweepstakes in every show in which it was entered during its time, became a featured touring show car and was immortalized in a Big Daddy Roth cartoon.
+The Uncertain T’s popularity has never diminished.
+That’s because it was so singularly unique and different in its dramatic appearance and advanced mechanical elements that it was featured in leading magazines and won Sweepstakes in every show in which it was entered during its time, became a featured touring show car, became an incredibly popular model car kit and was immortalized in a Big Daddy Roth cartoon.

-In about March of 1960, a classmate of Steve Scott’s drew a wild looking hot rod in a cartoon.
+The story of the Uncertain T began in 1960, when a high school classmate of Steve Scott’s drew a wild looking hot rod in a cartoon.
 When everyone agreed it would make an awesome car, but would be impossible to build, Steve said, “If you can think of something, you can create it.”
 He knew immediately that he had to do it, just to prove it to himself.
 Thus was born one of the 1960s most famous hot rods: the Steve Scott Uncertain T.

 If you’re already a fan of “The Uncertain-T”, or about to become one, you can learn more at www.SteveScottsUncertainT.com.
 I also recommend you visit www.facebook.com/SteveScottsUncertainT and become a Friend to stay up-to-date on “The Uncertain-T” developments.

-After that initial cartoon exposure, five years later in its November, 1965 issue, Car Craft magazine featured “The Uncertain-T”.
+After that initial cartoon exposure, five years later in its November, 1965 issue, Car Craft magazine featured “The Uncertain-T” big time!
 How about a cutaway on the cover, a 3-page feature story, a mini-feature on how to scratch build a model of the car, and the introduction of a young Steve Scott as Associate Editor.

-Much has been written about “The Uncertain-T”, so I won’t go into detail about the scratch built exaggerated T body, the injected Buick nailhead engine and tons of innovative suspension and driveline work, including rack and pinion steering and torsion bar front suspension.
+Much has been written about “The Uncertain-T”, so I won’t go into detail about the scratch built exaggerated T body, the injected Buick nailhead engine and tons of innovative suspension and driveline work, including rack and pinion steering, torsion bar front suspension and underslung rear suspension.

 Coincidentally, this was all happening about the same time that the hot rod world saw the introduction of Dan Woods’ cartoonish “Milk Truck”.
 Thus, a whole new era of show cars was born.